Janaway History, Family Crest & Coats of Arms

 Early History of the Janaway family

 This web page shows only a small excerpt of our Janaway research.
-Another 79 words (6 lines of text) covering the years 1455, 1487, 1636 and 1674 are included under the topic Early Janaway History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1562, 1576, 1670, 1715, 1717, 1787, 1636, 1674, 1636, 1633, 1657, 1633, 1628 and 1638 are included under the topic Early Janaway History in all our PDF Extended History products and printed products wherever possible.

 Janaway Spelling Variations

 Janaway has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Genewy, Genway, Gannaway, Jennaway, Janaway, January, Jennery, Jeneway, Janoway, Janeway, Janaway and many more.

 Early Notables of the Janaway family (pre 1700)

 Another 46 words (3 lines of text) are included under the topic Early Janaway Notables in all our PDF Extended History products and printed products wherever possible.